Description

 Tried: Running 'echo computers | md5sum' without the -n flag

-Without -n, echo appends a newline character to the string before piping it to md5sum, so you are hashing 'computers\n' instead of 'computers'.
-The resulting digest is completely different and the server rejects it every time.
-The fix is to always include -n: 'echo -n computers | md5sum'.
+Without -n, echo appends a newline before piping to md5sum, so you hash 'computers\n' rather than 'computers'.
+The digest is completely different and the server rejects it every time.
+Always include -n: 'echo -n computers | md5sum'.

 Tried: Pasting the full md5sum output ('524164822d03894ee68052e183e7ea36 -') into the netcat session